 If you want to copy a folder or set of folders, hold down the CTRL key and drag the folder(s).
 You will have the option to also copy the documents or just the folders.

-If you drag a folder to the cabinet name or the "folders" heading, that folder will become a top-level folder.
+If you drag a folder to the Cabinet name or to the "folders" heading, that folder will become a top-level folder.